 Hollywood fits right into the stories created in the post-#MeToo and Time’s Up era.
 It invites the viewer to wonder what today’s movies and TV shows would look like if the struggle for equal representation had begun in the 1940s.

-In particular, it is the story of the complex relationship between Rock Hudson and Henry Willson (Jim Parsons) that unfolds as a subtle analysis of the dynamics of power and abuse in the film industry.
+In particular, it is the story of the complex relationship between Rock Hudson and Henry Willson (Jim Parsons) that unfolds as a subtle analysis of the dynamics of power and abuse in the movie industry.
 Indeed, Jim Parsons – who earned a nomination at the 78th Golden Globes Awards for this role – plays a fictionalized version of the real-life talent agent who turns out to be a predator.
-And it is precisely from following on from the Harvey Weinstein case that this story gets a deeper meaning and value, because the tacit patterns of power, sex, racism, and homophobia can be investigated in more effective ways and from different perspectives.
+And it is precisely from following on from the Harvey Weinstein sexual abuse cases that this story gets a deeper meaning and value, because the tacit patterns of power, sex, racism, and homophobia can be investigated in more effective ways and from different perspectives.
 In this thread, another significant story is that of Ernie West (Dylan McDermott).
 Indeed, the character is based on the real-life pimp Scotty Bowers.

 In the end, Hollywood shows the viewer a utopia built on the social, civil, and political changes of the present.
 Because cinema is a witness to epochal changes.
 And, above all, it can change the collective consciousness.